 III.
 Guests and Security

-A. Guest Behavior.
-You will be held responsible for the behavior of your guests.
-Every member of a community has obligations to others in the community which outsiders may not have.
+Every member of a community has obligations to others in their community.
 Consequently, the people who bring a nonresident into their living environment must be willing to assume responsibility for that person's behavior.
-This encourages residents to give greater consideration to who they bring into the residence hall and also to make greater efforts at encouraging responsible behavior by their guests.
+This policy fosters more judicious decision making by residents, encourages residents to give more consideration to whom they bring into the residence hall, and promotes responsible guest behavior.
 While you cannot control another person's behavior, you can control whom you choose to have as a guest.
-The fact that you are responsible for those people you allow to visit should foster more judicious decision making on your part.

 D. Propping doors.
 It is prohibited to prop open any wing or exterior doors.
-This is a breach of security that can put you and others at risk.
+Propping doors is a security issue which can endanger the safety of the residence hall community.
 Do not let unknown individuals into the building.
 Refer them to the front desk for assistance.
 As part of your commitment to community living, it is essential for you to assume responsibility for helping maintain a safe and secure environment for all residents.

 E. Emergency Exits.
 Opening a fire exit door is prohibited at all times except during an emergency.
 Many exterior doors have limited hours for use.
 Failure to abide by the limitations is deemed a serious breach of security for the residence hall community and may result in severe administrative action.
 An alarmed door should only be heard in times of a fire or similar emergency.
 Therefore, causing an alarm to sound is the same as causing a false fire alarm and is a violation of state law.